omertuc/imagebased/certgraph/README.md

 # Goal

 A tool to regenerate all certificates in a cluster before it starts.
-Works by scanning the existing certificates/keys, understanding how they relate, and replacing them in an identical structure.
+Works by scanning the existing certificates/keys, understanding how they relate, and replacing them in an identical structure, optionally with a cert domain name.

+# Why

+Part of the effort to allow users to install a cluster once in a lab, then copy its image for immediate deployment in many different sites.

 # Currently

-Currently it operates offline on dumps generated from a cluster's disk image
+Currently it operates offline on dumps generated from a cluster's disk image, it's still very buggy / work-in-progress

+# Eventually

+Eventually it (or a similar tool) will run during startup to re-configure the lab-cluster's image before kubelet and other k8s components start

 ## Generate dumps from qcow2